wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/3-use-model.md

     ![The Data Table component](../media/image8.png)

-    This action will auto-populate the data table with the list of objects that the model can recognize and their count in the image.
+    This action will auto populate the data table with the list of objects that the model can recognize and their count in the image.

 6. Select **Play** in the upper right of the Power Apps studio to preview the app.